itobey/fddb-exporter/README.md

 - Docker or Java 21+ runtime environment
 - A valid FDDB.info account
+- A running database (MongoDB and/or InfluxDB)
-- MongoDB instance (can be run using the provided Docker Compose file)
+  - MongoDB instance (used for storing all data)
-- InfluxDB instance (optional, but recommended for storing daily totals)
+  - InfluxDB instance (used for storing daily totals)

 # Technology Stack